 This post may contain affiliate links.
 Please read my affiliate policy for more information.

 Short and Sweet Summary: What do you do when your support system disappears and you’re feeling isolated and alone?
-You take matters into your own hands by starting to practice forgiveness and learning how to support yourself.
+You take matters into your own hands by practicing forgiveness and learning how to support yourself.

 What happens when people who said they’d be there for you stop showing up?